jjinendra3/HiChat_MERN_Application/README.md

 - **Real-time Messaging:**

-  - Utilizes pooling for seamless real-time message fetching and sending.
+  - Utilizes WebRTC for seamless real-time message fetching and sending.
   - Users can edit and delete their sent messages.

 - **Online and Typing Status:**